CUTLER-H2020/spider/README.md

 For more information about any of these commands run `yarn ${task} --help`.
 For a full list of tasks checkout the `package.json` file, or run `yarn run`.

+## Aditional Information
+Additional information on this plugin and a manual on how to use it to create spider web graphs can be found in Deliverable [D8.2](https://zenodo.org/record/3386085) "Cross-domain insights and visualization widget" (section 5).

 ## Contact

 For any inquires contact Ioannis Tsampoulatidis (itsam@iti.gr)